Incarceration in the United States: Conditions

 In September 2016, a group of corrections officers at Holman Correctional Facility have gone on strike over safety concerns and overcrowding.
 Prisoners refer to the facility as a "slaughterhouse" as stabbings are a routine occurrence.

-During the coronavirus disease 2019 (COVID-19) pandemic in the US, the Centers for Disease Control and Prevention (CDC) requested health data from 54 state and territorial health department jurisdictions.
+During the coronavirus disease 2019 (COVID-19) pandemic in the U.S., the Centers for Disease Control and Prevention (CDC) requested health data from 54 state and territorial health department jurisdictions.
 32 (86%) of 37 jurisdictions that responded reported at least one confirmed COVID-19 case among inmates or staff members.
 As of April 21, 2020, there were 4,893 cases and 88 deaths among inmates and 2,778 cases and 15 deaths among staff members.

-Conditions for Women
+Conditions for women

 The conditions for women, especially Black women, are often poor.
-Many prisons are known to do less in order to help Black women get out of the prison system.
+Many prisons are known to do less to help Black women get out of the prison system.
 Because prisons are male dominated, a larger portion of the resources are allocated towards them.
 Another major issue that women face in prisons is sexual assault, which often comes from guards.
-Though this is a major issue for women, these types of assaults do not usually get the attention that they need, and the victims are often left not being taken care of.
+Although this is a major issue for women, these types of assaults do not usually get the attention that they need, and the victims are often left not being taken care of.

 Based on Angela Davis' "Are Prisons Obsolete?", the prison industrial complex and mass incarceration is shaped by gender.
 There are significant differences in the treatment of imprisoned men and women.
 Women endure physical, mental, and emotional trauma as they are forced to endure sexual abuse and a lack of resources for their intimate needs.
 In prison, women are dehumanized and treated like objects in a way that has become normal.
 Like many other socio-political issues, women seem to be left out of the conversation when it comes to prison reform.
 Again, not many people consider the experiences that women have endured in their time of imprisonment.
 Women were degraded to an extreme extent, and sexual abuse was often brought on by the guards and officers who are supposed to watch over them.
 They are sexualized, and often sent to prison for a longer duration than men.

 The petty crimes of women are also not met with the same intensity of murder charges for men.
-According to Davis, "masculine criminality has always been deemed more "normal" than feminine criminality" (Davis, 2011).
+According to Davis, "masculine criminality has always been deemed more "normal" than feminine criminality."
 When a woman commits a crime, it is not as common and so it is practically considered psychotic.
-Because of this, "deviant women have been constructed as insane" (Davis, 2011).
+Because of this, "deviant women have been constructed as insane."
 Women are treated as if their crimes are more irrational because of their gender, and their sentencing can be harsher as a result.
 Women are even more inclined to be imprisoned in psychiatric hospitals than men, and prescribed psychiatric treatment.